by Mike Ratliff

 The next verse says, “For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.”
 (Matthew 7:2) Again, we see the consequence of refusing to “judge not.”
 Interestingly, Jesus tells to what extent we will suffer judgment if we continue in our hypocrisy.
 What is it?
 If I judge others extremely harshly then I will receive like judgment.
 This should strike terror in our hypocritical hearts.
 Why doesn’t it?
 Most believers are convinced that they are doing the best they can and God understands.
 He knows they cannot be Christlike so it is okay to remain fleshly.
 People who believe that are in for a very rude awakening when they stand before the Lord.
 God knows we cannot be Christlike in our own abilities just as He knows we cannot repent and believe unless He regenerates us.
 However, all of the regenerate have the ability to obey the Lord.
 That got your attention didn’t it?
 Carefully read the following passages.

-And by this we know that we have come to know him, if we keep his commandments.
-Whoever says “I know him” but does not keep his commandments is a liar, and the truth is not in him, but whoever keeps his word, in him truly the love of God is perfected.
-By this we may be sure that we are in him: whoever says he abides in him ought to walk in the same way in which he walked.
-(1 John 2:3-6)
+3 And by this we know that we have come to know Him, if we keep His commandments.
+4 The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; 5 but whoever keeps His word, truly in him the love of God has been perfected.
+By this we know that we are in Him: 6 the one who says he abides in Him ought himself to walk in the same manner as He walked.
+1 John 2:3-6 (LSB)

-Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father loves whoever has been born of him.
-By this we know that we love the children of God, when we love God and obey his commandments.
-For this is the love of God, that we keep his commandments.
-And his commandments are not burdensome.
-For everyone who has been born of God overcomes the world.
-And this is the victory that has overcome the world–our faith.
-(1 John 5:1-4)
+1 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the One who gives new birth loves also the one who has been born of Him.
+2 By this we know that we love the children of God, when we love God and do His commandments.
+3 For this is the love of God, that we keep His commandments; and His commandments are not burdensome.
+4 For everything that has been born of God overcomes the world; and this is the overcoming that has overcome the world–our faith.
+1 John 5:1-4 (LSB)